amgauthier1992/amgauthier1992/README.md

 Hi!
 I'm Andy👋
 ========================================================================================================================================

-🌍 I'm a JavaScript developer with close to 3 years of professional experience based in the Portland, Maine Metro Area.
+🌍 I'm a JavaScript developer with close to 3 years of professional experience in Front End Web Development based in the Portland, Maine Metro Area.
 <br/>
 🏃‍♂️ I'm currently pursuing full-time opportunities in Front End or Full Stack web development.
 <br/>